mukeshmk/whatsapp-hangman-bot/README.md

-# whatsapp-chat-bot
+# whatsapp-hangman-bot
-WhatsApp ChatBot using Twilio Sandbox for WhatsApp
+WhatsApp Hangman Bot built using Twilio Sandbox for WhatsApp

 Built using tutorials from:
 [Build a WhatsApp Chatbot With Python, Flask and Twilio](https://www.twilio.com/blog/build-a-whatsapp-chatbot-with-python-flask-and-twilio)